gabridome/docs/c-lightning_with_postgresql_reliability.md

 For we don't want to sacrifice too much in terms of latency, it is better to have master and server on the same LAN so we will use a shared NFS resource for the scope. we will use NFS because it easy to set up and it allows to check for file presence through shell, etc.

-Let's suppose our machines have this IP address:
-* Master server 192.168.0.5
-* Standby server 192.168.0.6

 On the standby machine create a file /etc/exports with this content:
 ```